-Services that are covered for you What you must pay when you get these services in-network and out-of-network more information and to receive non-medical in-home care services.
-1-844-383-0411 or visit carelinx.com/UHC-retiree-post-discharge.
-No referral required, simply contact CareLinx directly to begin accessing your benefit once you have been discharged.
-Unused hours do not roll over.
-Caregiver hours must be scheduled in 2 hour increments.
-You will typically be paired with a caregiver within 5 business days.
-Some restrictions and limitations apply.
-To access your in-home personal care benefit, contact CareLinx at 1-844-383-0411 or visit carelinx.com/UHC- retiree-post-discharge You are not required to use all 3 services.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network ☐ You will typically be paired with a caregiver within 5 business days.☐ Some restrictions and limitations apply.
+You are not required to use all 3 services.
 New referrals for meals and transportation benefits are required after each discharge.
 Unused benefits do not roll over.
-Hearing Services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$0 copayment for each Medicare-covered exam.
-Your provider may need to obtain prior authorization Routine Hearing Services Routine Hearing Exam \$0 copayment for each routine hearing exam, limited to one exam per plan year.
-Hearing Aids 20% coinsurance applies, the plan pays up to a \$1,000

-Services that are covered for you What you must pay when you get these services in-network and out-of-network Please turn to Section 4 Hearing Services of this chapter for more detailed information about this hearing services benefit. allowance for one hearing aid per ear every 3 years.
+Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$0 copayment for each Medicare-covered exam after your deductible is met.
+Routine hearing services Routine hearing exam \$0 copayment for each routine hearing exam, limited to one exam per plan year.
+Hearing aids Please turn to Section 4 Hearing services of this chapter for more detailed information about this hearing services benefit.
+20% coinsurance applies, the plan pays up to a \$1,000 allowance for one hearing aid per ear every 3 years.
 To access your hearing aid benefits, you must contact UnitedHealthcare Hearing at 1-866-445-2071, TTY 711.
 Hearing aids purchased outside of UnitedHealthcare Hearing's nationwide network are not covered.

-Hepatitis C Screening For people that meet one of the following conditions: High risk because of current or past history of illicit injection drug use Had a blood transfusion before 1992 Born between 1945 - 1965 Screening is covered annually only for high risk people with continued illicit drug use since the prior negative screening test.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network There is no coinsurance.
+Hepatitis C screening copayment, or deductible for beneficiaries eligible for For people that meet one of the following conditions: Medicare-covered Hepatitis C High risk because of current or past history of illicit screening. injection drug use ☐ Had a blood transfusion before 1992 Born between 1945 - 1965 Screening is covered annually only for high risk people with continued illicit drug use since the prior negative screening test.
 Screening is covered once in a lifetime for people that were born between 1945 and 1965, who are not considered high risk.
-There is no coinsurance, copayment, or deductible for beneficiaries eligible for Medicare-covered Hepatitis C screening.
-HIV Screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered preventive HIV screening.
+There is no coinsurance, HIV screening copayment, or deductible for For people who ask for an HIV screening test or who are at members eligible for Medicareincreased risk for HIV infection, we cover: covered preventive HIV One screening exam every 12 months screening.
+For women who are pregnant, we cover: □Up to three screening exams during a pregnancy Home health agency care \$0 copayment for all home health visits provided by a Prior to receiving home health services, a doctor must certify network home health agency that you need home health services and will order home when Medicare criteria are health services to be provided by a home health agency. met.
+You must be homebound, which means leaving home is a major effort.
+Other coinsurance or deductible may apply (Please Covered services include, but are not limited to: see Durable medical equipment Part-time or intermittent skilled nursing and home health and related supplies for aide services (To be covered under the home health applicable copayments or care benefit, your skilled nursing and home health aide coinsurance).